 Your fear of sharks may run deep (you could’ve been one of those kids who always pictured sharks in swimming pools), but you can rest assured that our dives are entirely safe.
 You’ll be supervised by expert diving instructors from our highly respected dive partners, Beqa Adventure Divers.
 Their safety record on shark dives is 100%.

 Interested in diving and marine conservation, but a little wary about sharks?
-Check out our Diving & Marine Conservation Projects in Thailand and Mexico.
+Check out our Diving & Marine Conservation Projects in Thailand.

 Learn more about: Our Shark Conservation Project in Fiji